-Chain of Responsibility Policy Statement
+Safety Policy Statement

 Ensuring you have a policy statement is basically like saying you have a road map or a vision of what you want to see in the business you manage, in terms of safety steps, risk mitigation or process steps to ensure ongoing safety.
 It is a broad statement about your aim to reduce safety risks in your business and how you will go about it and what you expect of anyone you work with while accomplishing your business goals.
-It merely is often referred to a policy or CoR policy.
+It merely is often referred to a policy or CoR policy, for example.

 In my experience, many people vastly over complicate this step.
 When it comes to documents less is often more, and pictures also tell an excellent story when it comes to process mapping your procedures.